lexibank/tlopo/out/vol2/chapter9.md

 Aspect and mood categories are more widely distributed across major Oceanic subgroups than tense categories, and it is therefore probable that POc lacked tense but made extensive use of aspect and mood.
 Aspect included continuative/habitual, probably marked by reduplication of the verb stem, and completive (perhaps expressed by a serial verb construction ending in the verb ‘finish’).
 Mood distinguished realis and irrealis.
 Realis was used for past and present events considered to have occurred or to be occurring, irrealis for future events and all events considered not to have actually occurred (e.g. conditionals).
 From the lack of tense, we might expect temporal direction to be marked more often on time expressions than it is in English, and this is true in that the temporal prefix _&ast;na-_ marks an expression as past (p.324).

-Much play has been made in the linguistic literature of the idea that by metaphorical extension spatial relations form the model for other grammatical patterns ([Gruber 1965](../references.md#source-Gruber1965), [Anderson 1971](../references.md#source-Anderson1971), [Jackendoff 1976](../references.md#source-Jackendoff1976), 1983, 1991, 1992).
+Much play has been made in the linguistic literature of the idea that by metaphorical extension spatial relations form the model for other grammatical patterns ([Gruber 1965](../references.md#source-Gruber1965), [Anderson 1971](../references.md#source-Anderson1971), [Jackendoff 1976](../references.md#source-Jackendoff1976), [1983](../references.md#source-Jackendoff1983), [1991](../references.md#source-Jackendoff1991), [1992](../references.md#source-Jackendoff1992)).
 This has often been emphasised with regard to time (H. [Clark 1973](../references.md#source-Clark1973), [Jackendoff 1983](../references.md#source-Jackendoff1983):189–193, [Jackendoff 1992](../references.md#source-Jackendoff1992)).
 However, when we examine the parallels between space and time in English (_at the corner_/ _at six o’clock_, _in Canberra_/_in 1999_, _from Sydney to Canberra_/_from Tuesday to Thursday_), then look for them in Oceanic languages, we find that they do not loom nearly as large in Oceania because so many English parallels depend on the use of calendrical units.
 Even so, there are some parallels between space and time in Oceanic languages.

 <a id="p-299"></a>

 Semantically, there is an analogy between the spatial domain and the temporal domain, if we take it that time is a line running from past to future through a deictic point, usually the time of speaking.
 However, the analogy is limited: space is three-dimensional, but time is only a single dimension.
 In this analogy, there are parallels between a specific location and a specific time, between generic location (‘at home’) and generic time (‘at night’), and between a path (‘from Sydney to Canberra’) and a duration (‘from midday until midnight’).
 These parallels are realised in Oceanic languages by the use of similar grammar for both domains (pp.320–321).
-More specifically, there is a deictic parallel between ‘here’ and ‘now’, but other deictic parallels are less obvious, especially in Oceania, where spatial deixis tends to be person-oriented ([Ch.8, §3.4.1](chapter8.md#s-3-4)).[^6] There is also a parallel between temporal directionality (past vs future) and geographic (e.g. ‘seawards’ vs ‘inland’, ‘up’ vs ‘down’) or intrinsic directionality (e.g. ‘to the back’ vs ‘to the front’), as well as between temporal distance (‘long ago’) and spatial distance (‘far away’).
+More specifically, there is a deictic parallel between ‘here’ and ‘now’, but other deictic parallels are less obvious, especially in Oceania, where spatial deixis tends to be person-oriented (Ch.
+8, §3.4.1).[^6] There is also a parallel between temporal directionality (past vs future) and geographic (e.g. ‘seawards’ vs ‘inland’, ‘up’ vs ‘down’) or intrinsic directionality (e.g. ‘to the back’ vs ‘to the front’), as well as between temporal distance (‘long ago’) and spatial distance (‘far away’).
 However, the distance parallels are limited, as expressions of spatial distance do not also involve direction, whereas expressions of temporal distance typically include past or future denotation (‘earlier’/‘later’).
 The spatial domain typically lacks anything analogous to the lexicalisation of temporal distances or times within natural cycles (‘today’ vs ‘yesterday’ vs ‘tomorrow’, ‘midnight’ vs ‘morning’ vs ’midday’).

 The remainder of this chapter is devoted to reconstructing temporal expressions.
 It is organised on the basis of the listing under ‘Time’, part A, of the list above.
 Part B of that list deals with duration.
 One would expect most duration expressions to be expressed grammatically, and at most a few like ‘for a little while’ and ‘for a long time’ to be lexicalised.
 However, I have been unable to reconstruct any lexicalised POc duration expressions.
 I have attempted to find a term for ‘time’ in the sense of duration (as in ‘for a long time’).
 Oceanic languages clearly have terms with this meanings, but they do not form a cognate set.
 A number of languages, however, use the reflex of POc _&ast;boŋi_ (p.305) in this sense, and it is possible that this was a POc usage too.

 <a id="s-2"></a>

 ## 2. Undirected times: times within cycles